devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Preparer Assistants
 -------------------

-Preparer assistants are assistants that are supposed to checkout existing projects from SCM and setting up the environment according to ``.devassistant``.
-They must be placed under ``preparer`` subdirectory of one of the load paths, as mentioned in :ref:`assistants_loading_mechanism`.
+Preparer assistants are assistants that are supposed to set up environment for executing arbitrary tasks or prepare environment and checkout existing upstream projects (possibly using their ``.devassistant`` file, if they have it).
+Preparers must be placed under ``preparer`` subdirectory of one of the load paths, as mentioned in :ref:`assistants_loading_mechanism`.

 Preparer assistants commonly utilize the ``dda_dependencies`` and ``dda_run`` commands in ``run`` section.